My partner is moving in, but they're allergic to my pets

 —Friend of Cat

-If these methods don't help enough to keep your girlfriend's eyes dry and nose un-dripping, she can try taking over-the-counter or prescription allergy medicine.
+As you both prepare for cohabitation, you might suggest to your respective partners that s/he start taking allergy medication a few weeks before the move-in date to prevent an allergic reaction upon arrival.
+Additionally, having them proactively talk to a health care provider about other treatments to keep allergic reactions at bay could be a good idea, too.
 Antihistamines and topical nasal steroids tend to be very effective, though decongestant nose drops and sprays should not be used for more than a few days.
-If these treatments are ineffective, your girlfriend can also try immunotherapy, or allergy shots, that reduce allergy symptoms over a longer period of time.
-However if you are only living together for the summer, this might take a longer time to work than you have together.
-If your girlfriend and your cats are both stable and continuous elements in your life, this might be a great long-term solution.
+If these treatments are ineffective, s/he can also try immunotherapy, or allergy shots, that reduce allergy symptoms over a longer period of time.
+However, Friend of Cat, if you are only living together for the summer, this might take a longer time to work than you have together.
+If your girlfriend and your cat are both stable and continuous elements in your life, this might be a great long-term solution (this goes for you and your partner, too, Reader).
 You could also try calling your veterinarian and see if s/he has additional suggestions for dealing with pet allergies.

-If medicines are ineffective or un-desirable, it might be necessary to consider prioritizing either your girlfriend or your cat.
-Perhaps you could find friends who would be happy to have your cat stay with them for the summer?
+If the medicines are ineffective or un-desirable, it might be necessary to consider prioritizing either your significant other or your pets.
+Friend of Cat, perhaps you could find friends who would be happy to have your cat stay with them for the summer?
 Or your girlfriend could rent her own place and you could spend time with her there?
-Relationships are always full of compromises, and the ability to find creative solutions that work for everyone is one of the many skills individuals in long-term relationships learn well.
+However both of you decide to tackle this issue, relationships are always full of compromises, and the ability to find creative solutions that work for everyone is one of the many skills individuals in long-term relationships learn well.